Galen: Published works

 Galen may have produced more work than any author in antiquity, rivaling the quantity of work issued from Augustine of Hippo.
 So profuse was Galen's output that the surviving texts represent nearly half of all the extant literature from ancient Greece.
 It has been reported that Galen employed twenty scribes to write down his words.
 Galen may have written as many as 500 treatises, amounting to some 10 million words.
 Although his surviving works amount to some 3 million words, this is thought to represent less than a third of his complete writings.
-In 191, a fire in the Temple of Peace destroyed many of his works, in particular treatises on philosophy.
+In 191, or more likely in 192, a fire in the Temple of Peace destroyed many of his works, in particular treatises on philosophy.

 Because Galen's works were not translated into Latin in the ancient period, and because of the collapse of the Roman Empire in the West, the study of Galen, along with the Greek medical tradition as a whole, went into decline in Western Europe during the Early Middle Ages, when very few Latin scholars could read Greek.
 However, in general, Galen and the ancient Greek medical tradition continued to be studied and followed in the Eastern Roman Empire, commonly known as the Byzantine Empire.
 All of the extant Greek manuscripts of Galen were copied by Byzantine scholars.

 In the Abbasid period (after 750) Arab Muslims began to be interested in Greek scientific and medical texts for the first time, and had some of Galen's texts translated into Arabic, often by Syrian Christian scholars (see below).
 As a result, some texts of Galen exist only in Arabic translation, while others exist only in medieval Latin translations of the Arabic.
 In some cases scholars have even attempted to translate from the Latin or Arabic back into Greek where the original is lost.
 For some of the ancient sources, such as Herophilus, Galen's account of their work is all that survives.

-Even in his own time, forgeries and unscrupulous editions of his work were a problem, prompting him to write On his Own Books.
+Even in his own time, forgeries and unscrupulous editions of his work were a problem, prompting him to write On His Own Books.
 Forgeries in Latin, Arabic or Greek continued until the Renaissance.
 Some of Galen's treatises have appeared under many different titles over the years.
 Sources are often in obscure and difficult-to-access journals or repositories.
 Although written in Greek, by convention the works are referred to by Latin titles, and often by merely abbreviations of those.
 No single authoritative collection of his work exists, and controversy remains as to the authenticity of a number of works attributed to Galen.
 As a consequence, research on Galen's work is fraught with hazard.